Jean Segura Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 18th in the league.
+- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 18th in the league.

-- The Padres' 4.01 team ERA ranks 10th across all MLB pitching staffs.
+- The Padres have a 4.01 team ERA that ranks 10th across all MLB pitching staffs.

-- Padres pitchers combine to surrender 58 home runs (1.1 per game), the 10th-fewest in baseball.
+- Padres pitchers combine to rank 11th in baseball in home runs surrendered (59 total, 1.1 per game).

-- His most recent time out was on Wednesday against the Washington Nationals, when the lefty tossed six innings, surrendering four earned runs while giving up seven hits.
+- The left-hander last pitched on Thursday against the Washington Nationals, when he tossed five innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.